 Hard mewing is not recommended for beginners.
 However, it may be beneficial and speed up progress as long as it is done correctly and carefully.

-Hard mewing is soft mewing, but you actively push your tongue up against your palate and apply stronger forces.
+Hard mewing is similar to soft mewing, but you actively push your tongue up against your palate and apply stronger forces.

 Whether you’re beginning with hard mewing or just thinking about it, we should discuss the subject in detail.
 Let’s get started by understanding the differences between hard and soft mewing.